alfred-ls/Textcat-logWandB/README.md

 ### 🗂 Assets

 The following assets are defined by the project.
-They can be fetched by running [`spacy project assets`](https://spacy.io/api/cli#project-assets) in the project directory.

 | File | Source | Description |
 | --- | --- | --- |